Networks-Learning/hcml-seminar-2023/README.md

 presentation, an instructor will be assigned to supervise and provide advise.

 The presentations will be scheduled for 3-4 dates during the Winter semester.
-As a student, you are expected to attend all of the presentations and actively engage in discussions.
+As a student, you are expected to attend all the presentations and actively engage in discussions.

 Important dates: